Sevenninetwo/expense-agent/README.md

 A personal AI agent built from scratch — no engineering background — that automates daily expense tracking through natural language over Telegram, powered by Claude, and connected to Google Sheets.

-Built in a single afternoon.
-Fully operational.

 ---

 ## The Problem

-I track every expense manually in a Google Sheet.
-It works, but the friction is real: open laptop, navigate to the sheet, find the right tab, enter five fields, close.
+I am looking to track every expense carefully in preparation of some big financial decisions that I plan to make in 2026.
+I wanted something simple, reliable, and accessible, and decided to solve this problem on my own.
+I can track it manually but the friction is real: open laptop, navigate to the sheet, find the right tab, enter five fields, close.
 Do that 3–5 times a day and it becomes a chore you start skipping.
+Also why waste my time on something that is recurring and can be more fully automated with an AI agent?

 The question I asked: *can I reduce this to a single message on my phone?*

 ---